Tem's Well of Stuff

 Instead it just feels like a bunch of hasty justifications thrown in after the fact to try to explain why Pink=Red is a twist.
 It does not feel like anything prior to this was written with Pink=Red in mind.
 It's just a cool twist, and then some hasty rationalizes thrown in to pretend it was planned from the start.
 I can't be sure that's true, but that is what it feels like.
 I don't need everything to make tidy, logical sense, but I do need some kind of emotional throughline I can follow, and I cannot find that here.

-IMAGE: I STILL DON'T KNOWAlso, hey, why does Frog care so much that you refuse to Kill Everyone?
+Also, hey, why does Frog care so much that you refuse to Kill Everyone?
 If this cycle of trying to Kill Everyone has happened countless times before over countless eons, why is it so upsetting that this particular cycle seems to be a bust?
 Maybe they're worried stopping now will result in a permanent deadlock?
 But then you'd think their goal wouldn't be to trap you in a Battle For All Eternity, but rather to simply defeat you and hope you come back in more of a Kill Everyone mood the next time you repeat the cycle?

-IMAGE: FROG?And hey doesn't this "Pink had an Other Side that did Evil Murders" thing completely fuck over the entire emotional throughline of Act 2?
+And hey doesn't this "Pink had an Other Side that did Evil Murders" thing completely fuck over the entire emotional throughline of Act 2?
 Doesn't it completely fuck over the entire metaphor that the entire game hinged its premise upon?

 What is Killing Everyone supposed to mean to me, Everhood?
 Because up until this moment, I thought the game wanted me to understand "Killing" as a noble, courageous act of ending cycles.
 "Killing" only in a metaphorical sense.
-The Death card isn't literal death, it's change.
+The Death tarot card isn't literal death, it's change.
 Sure, fine.

-IMAGE: SOMETHING ABOUT PINK'S MURDER SIDEWhat the fuck, Everhood?
+IMAGE: SOMETHING ABOUT PINK'S MURDER SIDE

 I don't love those implications about mental illness!!
 Or killing!!